metagenomics/metagenomics-tk/docs/pipeline_input.md

 ### Multi-sample Binning

-In Multi-sample binning seperate samples are assembled individually, and are clustered into bins using coverage (abundance) data tracked across multiple samples.
+In multi-sample binning separate samples are assembled individually, and are clustered into bins using coverage (abundance) data tracked across multiple samples.

-This can be executed by providing the information which samples should be used for the binning step as one group.
-This can be configured for illumina, Nanopore or data stored in SRA by providing the `MULTI_BINNING_GROUP`
+This can be executed by providing information on which samples should be used for the binning step as one group.
+It is configurable for
+Illumina, Nanopore or data stored in SRA by providing the `MULTI_BINNING_GROUP`
 column:

 #### Examples